ofluffydev/projector/README.md

 ## Implemented Features

+? indicates a feature that is not guranteed to be added.

 - [ ] Project Detection
 - [ ] More advanced options in gallery instead of just launching into editor
 - [ ] Pre-commit hooks for git to show lines of codes/other stats